jmac841/CourseProject/README.md

 ## Evaluation

-Have you completed what you have planned?
-Have you got the expected outcome?
-If not, discuss why.
+**Have you completed what you have planned?**

 I have completed the overall goal of creating a sentiment analysis Chrome extension, but I had to make some changes along the way.

 I had originally planned to create my own sentiment analysis model, but I had trouble creating an accurate model.
 My attempts performed poorly and took a significant amount of time to train.
 Because of this I used pre-trained models in the backend instead.
 These models were significanlty more accurate.
 The pre-trained models were also fast enough that I could use multiple models and return the highest rated answer.

 I had also originally planned to create my backend in AWS.
 I was able to get the backend working in AWS, but it wasn't reliable.
 I set up an API Gateway connected to a Lambda function, which invoked a SageMaker endpoint that made predictions using my models.
 I ran into issues with the models sometimes taking too long for the API Gateway.
-The max Gateway time limit of 30 seconds wasn't always enough time for the models to complete.
+The max API Gateway timeout of 30 seconds wasn't always enough time for the models to complete.
 This could have been addressed by putting my API on an EC2 instance or exposing the SageMaker endpoint directly.
 I chose not to do that becuase I didn't want to pay for it, so instead I ran the backend locally.

+**Have you got the expected outcome?
+If not, discuss why.**

+I was able to achieve the expected outcome but in a different way.
+Due to the resource requirements of training a sentiment analysis model, it proved to be more effective to utilize pre-trained models.

-The models were evaluated using 500 reviews from this Amazon video game data set found [here](https://nijianmo.github.io/amazon/index).
+The pre-trained models performed well when they were evaluated using 500 reviews from this Amazon video game [review dataset](https://nijianmo.github.io/amazon/index).
+The notebook used for testing can be found in the model_testing directory.

+Tutorial video can be found [here](https://uillinoisedu-my.sharepoint.com/:v:/g/personal/jcmcdow2_illinois_edu/EbUMzZWet8ZNtbpjDcAa4KwBk4EXIoTBX6Ksw5NaWKFXZQ?e=8SEylQ).

 ## Purpose

-Chrome extenstion that allows sentiment analysis to be run on a selected text.
+Chrome extenstion that allows sentiment analysis to be run on selected text.
 The UI accepts the selected text and sends a POST request to a backend.
 This backend server can be run locally.
 The backend is expected to be running at localhost:5000.

 ## Models

-There are 5 options for runnnig sentiment analysis
+There are 5 options for running sentiment analysis.

 <table>
   <tr>